richardtguy/cloud-otp-manager/README.md

 ## Usage
 To register a new account, simply click on `Add account` and enter a name and the secret key provided for the account.
 (Spaces in the key do not matter.)

-Refresh the page to generate new OTP codes.
+The page refreshes automatically when OTP codes expire.

 ## Security considerations
 Firstly, there's no getting away from the fact that this app rather defeats the purpose of 2-factor authentication, as it is no longer necessary for the user to be in physical possession of an object such as a mobile phone or hardware key.